-Unlike urban areas, where the main focus of ITS is productivity, on highways the focus is primarily on safety and reducing highway mortality rates. \cite{H_Stat2019}.
-The issue of motor vehicle fatalities on trans-continental highways is accentuated by the fact that several of their segments may be isolated from any human presence.
-Although road infrastructures have been benefiting from ITS for decades (e.g., path finders, dedicated short-range communications [DSRC], and variable messages signs), a new generation of ITS technologies, such as connected and autonomous vehicles (CAVs), are expected to create new services and applications that would demand more smart infrastructure involvement.
+Unlike urban areas where ITS focuses on productivity, on highways the primary focus is on safety and reducing mortality rates \cite{Cody2016}.
+The issue of fatalities on trans-continental highways is accentuated by the fact that several road segments may be totally isolated.
+Although road infrastructures have been benefiting from ITS for decades, e.g., path finder, dedicated short-range communications (DSRC), and variable messages signs (VMS), a new generation of ITS technologies, such as connected and autonomous vehicles (CAVs), are creating novel applications that demand smart infrastructure involvement.

-The lack of Internet connectivity along trans-continental highways is a major limiting factor for achieving ITS goals.
-Indeed, vehicles can only rely on their own intelligence and occasional vehicle-to-vehicle (V2V) communications to improve road safety, establish platooning, and reduce their carbon footprints.
-Nevertheless, several ITS services that require remote control or cloud services cannot be realized due to the absence of vehicle-to-infrastructure (V2I) communications.
+The lack of connectivity along trans-continental highways is a major limiting factor for ITS goals.
+Indeed, vehicles rely only on their own intelligence and occasional vehicle-to-vehicle (V2V) communications to improve road safety, establish platooning, and reduce their carbon footprint, while services that require remote control or cloud services cannot be realized for lack of efficient vehicle-to-infrastructure (V2I) communications.